 I’ve been preparing for it so long now that it doesn’t seem like it’s really happening, but today is the day I move to Sweden.
-As you read this (as long as you read this on Monday), I’m boarding a flight to Stockholm, where I will spend the rest of the year.
+As you read this (as long as you read this on Monday), I’m boarding a flight to Stockholm, where I’ll spend the rest of the year.

-But as I finally begin to think about my move all I can think about are all the things I have to do and how stressed I am about getting them done.
+But as I finally begin to think about my move, all I can think about are all the things I have to do and how stressed I am about getting them done.
 On my immediate list:

 - Find an apartment